sigsum/sigsum/api.md

 - None

 Output on success:
-- `timestamp`: `tree_head.timestamp`, ASCII-encoded decimal number.
+- `timestamp`: `tree_head.timestamp`, ASCII-encoded unsigned decimal number.
-- `tree_size`: `tree_head.tree_size`, ASCII-encoded decimal number.
+- `tree_size`: `tree_head.tree_size`, ASCII-encoded unsigned decimal number.
 - `root_hash`: `tree_head.root_hash`, hex-encoded.
 - `signature`: log signature for the above tree head, hex-encoded.
 - `cosignature`: Repeated key, see below.

 The value for the `cosignature` key consists of two hex-encoded fields, separated by a single space character.
-First field is the hash of the witness public key that can be used to verify the cosignature.
+The first field is the hash of the witness public key that can be used to verify the cosignature.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2) before